 - Rear door boarding on some buses.
-Most bus delivery partners in South East Queensland will return to front door boarding from Monday 21 December.
-Brisbane City Council and Clarks Logan buses continue to board via the rear door, unless you require assisted boarding via the front door.
+Most bus delivery partners in South East Queensland board via the front door, however Brisbane City Council buses continue to board via the rear door, unless you require assisted boarding via the front door.

 More services and capacity to support social distancing

 - We're extending selected additional bus and train services.
 Find out more.

 - Larger vehicles on busier routes including six-car trains and bigger buses.

 We've added more services to the SeaLink timetable to support social distancing.

 - Regular cleaning of vehicles and stations, including vacuuming, mopping and wiping, throughout the day